Sadly the answer is ‘not really’.

 Canyoning Equipment Lists and Descriptions

 A wetsuit needs to be sufficiently thick to provide enough thermal protection for the canyons you intend to descend.
 But, it should be flexible enough to allow the wearer freedom of movement when swimming, jumping, abseiling and climbing.
-The wetsuit should fit tightly and be resistant to abrasion.
+The wetsuit should fit snugly and be resistant to abrasion.

 The quality of wetsuit depends on where you intend to go canyoning and the amount of canyoning you intend to do.